 And, with both Connectors installed:

 This is exciting!
 We brought a lot of different parts from various earlier issues together.
-To give a quick weight update, the chassis now weighs just over 4 lbs (1.8 kg).
+To give a quick weight update, the chassis now weighs just over 4 lbs.
+(1.8 kg).
 It is definitely gaining some serious mass.
-And, that is without any metal in this issue.
-Other than the rubber Boots, everything else is plastic.
+And, that is without any metal in this issue’s parts.

 Issue 27 – Horn, Radiator Mounts/Fans/Shroud